 On December 19, 2012, The Alaska Children's Trust entered into an office lease agreement with The Foundation and contracts with The Foundation's program grant making staff to provide grant-making due diligence for the Alaska Children's Trust.
 Additionally, The Foundation invests and manages an investment portfolio of \$15,461,227 million on behalf of the Alaska Children's Trust.
-In 2021, The Foundation recorded \$61,147 in rental income and \$2,208 was billed back to the Alaska Children's Trust for reimbursement of postage, printing and staff time performing administrative and grant making services.
+In 2022, The Foundation recorded \$0 in rental income and \$201 was billed back to the Alaska Children's Trust for reimbursement of postage, printing and staff time performing administrative and grant making services.

-Anchorage Park Foundation maintains an office lease agreement with the Foundation and contracts with The Foundation program grant making staff to provide grant-making due diligence and other financial services for the Anchorage Park Foundation.
+Anchorage Park Foundation maintained an office lease agreement with the Foundation through August of 2022.
 Additionally, The Foundation invests and manages an investment portfolio of \$342,708 on behalf of the Anchorage Park Foundation.
-In 2021, The Foundation recorded \$39,079 in rental income and \$554 was billed back to the Anchorage Park Foundation for other expenses.
+In 2022, The Foundation recorded \$16,886 in rental income and \$524 was billed back to the Anchorage Park Foundation for other expenses.